Karcoolka/Recipe-Roulette/README.md

 Let's Connect! 🌐

 Have questions, feedback, or just want to chat about your favorite dishes?
-Reach out to us on [Twitter](https://twitter.com/RecipeRoulette) or join our community on [Discord](https://discord.gg/reciperoulette).
-We'd love to hear from you! 📣
+Reach out on [LinkedIn](https://www.linkedin.com/in/adela-simkova/) I'd love to hear from you! 📣

 Credits 🙌